-Santa Hat Meringues are whipped egg whites coated with red sugar in the shape of a santa hat trimmed with white cuff and pompom.
+Santa Hat Meringues are whipped egg whites coated with red sugar in the shape of a Santa hat trimmed with white cuff and pompom.
 These are so much fun to make.
 The recipe makes 24 and are light and airy to eat.
-They will look perfect on your Christmas Cookie Tray or packaged as a gift.
+They will look perfect on your Christmas Cookie Tray or packaged as gifts.

 Santa Hat Meringue Tips: